vishnu123-web/daa/README.md

 The Making Change Problem is solved using Dynamic Programming by breaking the problem into smaller subproblems.
 An array is used to store the minimum number of coins required for each amount.
 Previously calculated results are reused, which makes the algorithm more efficient than repeatedly solving the same subproblems.

 # Conclusion
 The Making Change Problem demonstrates the importance of Dynamic Programming in solving optimization problems.
 The algorithm successfully finds the minimum number of coins needed to make a given amount.
 It provides an efficient solution with a time complexity of O(amount × number of coins) and can be applied to various real-world problems involving resource allocation and optimization.

+# Practical_5
+# Summary
+The 0/1 Knapsack Problem is solved efficiently using Dynamic Programming by dividing the problem into smaller subproblems.
+A two-dimensional DP table is used to store the maximum value possible for different numbers of items and capacities.
+For every item, the algorithm decides whether including or excluding it gives a better result.

+# Conclusion
+The implementation of the 0/1 Knapsack Problem using Dynamic Programming successfully finds the maximum possible value without exceeding the knapsack's capacity.
+Dynamic Programming avoids repeated calculations and provides an efficient solution compared with a simple recursive approach.
+This method is useful in resource allocation, budget planning, cargo loading, and other optimization problems.